Syria deaths at wartime low in 2018 as Assad made gains

-BEIRUT (AP) — A group that closely tracks Syria’s war says nearly 20,000 people were killed in 2018, the lowest annual death toll of the nearly eight-year war.
+BEIRUT (AP) — Nearly 20,000 people were killed in 2018 in Syria’s war, the lowest annual death toll since the war began nearly eight years ago, a group that closely tracks the conflict said Monday.

-Fighting died down in much of the country after President Bashar Assad’s forces defeated rebels in bloody battles around the capital and southern Syria, bringing just over 60 percent of the country back under his control.
-Of the 20,000, only 6,500 were civilians.
+Fighting has died down in much of the country as President Bashar Assad’s forces continue to gain territory from rebel fighters— a trend that started in 2015 when Russia deployed its air force on the side of the government.
+This year government forces defeated the rebels in areas around Damascus and in southern Syria, securing the capital and a border crossing with Jordan.
+Those gains brought just over 60 percent of the country back under Assad’s control.

+The Syrian Observatory for Human Rights said that of the 20,000 killed, some 6,500 were civilians.
+It said nearly half of the civilians were killed in strikes by government or Russian forces.

 Most Read Nation & World Stories